Basha Kill ARea Association

 ABOUT US

-Since our founding in 1972, the BKAA mission has been to protect the Basha Kill wetlands and surrounding area from ecological degradation, to promote education and respect for the environment in general and to preserve the beauty of the area.
+Since our founding in 1972, Our mission has been to protect the Basha Kill wetlands and surrounding area from ecological degradation, to promote education and respect for the environment in general and to preserve the beauty of the area.

-The Association consists of some 600+ members working together to preserve the unspoiled quality of the beautiful and unique Basha Kill.
-We serve as a local watchdog for the wetland by being alert to threats such as pollution, vandalism and unwise development.
+The Association consists of some 600+ members working together to preserve the unspoiled Ecosystem of the beautiful and unique Basha Kill.

 Key Aspects About Us